auth0/docs/articles/tokens/guides/validate-jwts.md

 To verify the signature, you will need to:

-1. Check the signing algorithm
+1. Check the signing algorithm.
-2. Confirm that the token is correctly signed using the proper key
+2. Confirm that the token is correctly signed using the proper key.

 ### Check the signing algorithm